What is the Double Bounce Rule in Pickleball

 Why Does the Double Bounce Rule Exist?

 It’s easy to figure out why the double bounce rule exists, but the reason why it doesn’t come as quickly.
 Let me explain what I mean by this.
-The double bounce rule exists because it provides more options and opportunities for more players to participate in pickleball (this includes more scoring opportunities).
-It was put in place to improve the overall quality of the game by ensuring a more balanced experience for everyone.
+The double bounce rule exists because it provides more options and opportunities for players to participate in pickleball (this includes more scoring opportunities).

 Is the “Double Bounce Rule” and The “Two Bounce Rule” the Same Thing?